RPixie/llama_embd-langchain-docs_pro/README.md

 Step 2: Using LlamaCppEmbeddings model, embeddings are generated for each document chunk.
 The embeddings are then stored for later use.

 # Creating and Saving VectorStores:
 Step 3: A FAISS index is created from embeddings extracted from JSON chunks of documents.
-The FAISS index or VectorStore is then saved for future quer
+The FAISS index or VectorStore is then saved for future queries.

+# Using VectorStore to Qu